sashkent3/phat/README.md

 pairs.get_pair(...)
 `

-A simple example that demonstrates this functionality can be found in `src/simple_example.cpp`
+A simple example that demonstrates this functionality can be found in `src/simple_example.cpp`.
+A collection of benchmark files of various forms can be downloaded from `[7]`

 ## File Formats ##